rachael-writer-editor/barebonesWP/README.md

 # barebonesWP
-Tools and strategies to minimise bloat on block-based WordPress template site that's 2026 AI ready
+Tools and strategies to minimise bloat on a block-based WordPress template site that's 2026 AI ready.
+Hopefully useful for other authors or writers with Author Profiles on the internet that they may nolonger control.
+SEO Framework is the gun but a little tailoring's required.
+BEST, friends.

 # Site Standards & Technical Documentation